Rappetor/Sovol-SV08-Mainline/README.md

 # STEP 3 - CHANGES TO THE BOARDENV.TXT & SETUP WI-FI

 To make the CB1 image setup correctly we need to make a few changes to the BoardEnv.txt.
-Also, we need to set up Wi-Fi credentials (if not connected via ethernet) in the system.txt
+Also, we need to set up Wi-Fi credentials (if not connected via ethernet) in the system.cfg

 1. Go to the 'BOOT' drive and make a **BACKUP** of 'BoardEnv.txt' on your hard disk.
 2. Open 'BoardEnv.txt' in your favourite text editor.